tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Certificate
 : The certificate to be used for authentication, and any supporting certificates in the chain.
-Note that certificate-based client authentication is not available in resumption (or 0-RTT) flows.
+Note that certificate-based client authentication is not available in PSK (including 0-RTT) flows.

 CertificateVerify
 : A signature over the value Transcript-Hash(Handshake Context, Certificate)